blackholes12/OpenGL-4D-Graphic-Designer/README.md

 Ctrl: Lift up the construction site

+F2:Captures the window (RGB) and save the image

 Delete: delete the half build joint or delete objects in the selection area

 M/N: Zoom in and out of perspective